okTurtles/dnschain/README.md

 Tell us about yours by opening an issue (or any other means) and we'll list it here!

 We'll post the public keys for these servers here as well once signed DNS & HTTP responses are implemented.
-Note that DNSChain + DNSCrypt servers already already guarantee the authenticity of DNS responses.
+Note that DNSChain + DNSCrypt servers already guarantee the authenticity of DNS responses.

 ### Registering `.bit` domains and identities<a name="Registering"/>